ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-taps-transport-security.md

 #### ESP

-ESP is a protocol that encrypts and authenticates IP and IPv6 packets.
+ESP is a protocol that encrypts and authenticates IPv4 and IPv6 packets.
 The keys used for both encryption and authentication can be derived from an IKEv2 exchange.
 ESP Security Associations come as pairs, one for each direction between two peers.
 Each SA is identified by a Security Parameter Index (SPI), which is marked on each encrypted ESP packet.

 ESP packets include the SPI, a sequence number, an optional Initialization Vector (IV), payload data, padding, a length and next header field, and an Integrity Check Value.